Sliding Window Algorithm Code Template

 }

-// determine whether the left window needs to shrink
+// check if the left side of the window needs to shrink

 // when the window meets the condition, add the starting index to res